-The importance of negotiability between normative orders (including formal orders) has recently resulted in a paradigm shift more generally for African land tenure, and how states and development efforts have dealt with tenure.
-Bruce and Migot-Adholla66, in editing a volume concerning this shift, observe that given the history of problems associated with attempting to simply replace customary tenure with formal state tenure systems, there must now be movement away from the 'replacement paradigm' in land tenure for nation building and development efforts generally, toward an 'adaptation paradigm' in which state and non-state tenure systems are encouraged to adapt to each other over time.
-Bruce67 argues that such an approach needs a legal and administrative arrangement that supports the evolutionary change in customary tenure rules, and implies a clear recognition of the legal standing (applicability and enforceability) of customary tenure rules.
-Bruce et al.68 note in the same volume the centrality of conflict resolution in the negotiation and evolution of land tenure systems as they interact.

-[r]ather than rewrite the laws governing property rights--an effort which will serve mainly to introduce another set of arguments into ongoing debates over access to land--governments should focus on strengthening institutions for the mediation of what, in changing and unstable economies, will continue to be conflicting interests of farmers and others with respect to rights in rural land.

-In a more structured sense Bruce et al.69 point out that there is a need to look at "how and on what terms [legal] recognition of indigenous land tenure rules is most effective, and how dispute settlement mechanisms can best be framed to facilitate the process of legal evolution."
-Such an evolutionary or adaptation approach to tenurial legal pluralism in a peace process is one way to operationalize the need to address complicated pluralistic land issues subsequent to armed conflict.
+The importance of negotiability between normative orders (including formal orders) recently has resulted in a paradigm shift more generally for African land tenure and how states and development efforts have dealt with tenure.
+J. W. Bruce and S. E. Migot-Adholla, in editing a volume concerning this shift, observe that given the history of problems associated with attempting simply to replace customary tenure with formal state tenure systems, there now must be movement away from the "replacement paradigm" in land tenure for nation building and development efforts generally toward an "adaptation paradigm" in which state and nonstate tenure systems are encouraged to adapt to each other over time.
+60 Bruce argues that such an approach needs a legal and administrative arrangement that supports the evolutionary change in customary tenure rules and implies a clear recognition of the legal standing (applicability and enforceability) of customary tenure rules.
+61 Bruce et al. note in the same volume the centrality of conflict resolution in the negotiation and evolution of land tenure systems as they interact. "[R]ather than rewrite the laws governing property rights-an effort which will serve mainly to introduce another set of arguments into ongoing debates over access to land-governments should focus on strengthening institutions for the mediation of what, in changing and unstable economies, will continue to be conflicting interests of farmers and others with respect to rights in rural land."62 In a more structured sense Bruce et al. point out that there is a need to look at "how and on what terms [legal] recognition of indigenous land tenure rules is most effective, and how dispute settlement mechanisms can best be framed to facilitate the process of legal evolution."63 Such an evolutionary or adaptation approach to tenurial legal pluralism in a peace process is one way to operationalize the need to address complicated pluralistic land issues subsequent to armed conflict.

-The onset of peace can find many rural resource users seeking to claim or re-claim rights to land with new urgency.
+The onset of peace can find many rural resource users seeking to claim or to reclaim rights to land with new urgency.
 The wartime emergence of legal pluralism then acts to increase competition over land and between jurisdictions belonging to different normative orders.
-With conventional top-down approaches for a peace process proving ineffective for many of today's conflicts, there is increasing recognition that customary and local ways of interaction in such areas as access to and use of resources, need to be identified within the socio-cultural and agro-ecologic contexts of countries prone to and recovering from war, and be incorporated into conventional approaches to peacemaking.70 There are indications that if such customary features are identified, recognized, and supported as assets in the larger setting of the peace process they can become powerful deterrents to the escalation or re-escalation of conflicts.71
+With conventional top-down approaches for a peace process proving ineffective for many of today's conflicts, there is increasing recognition that customary and local ways of interaction in such areas as access to and use of resources need to be identified within the sociocultural and agroecologic contexts of countries prone to and recovering from war and need to be incorporated into conventional approaches to peacemaking.
+There are indications that if such customary features are identified, recognized, and supported as assets in the larger setting of the peace process, they can become powerful deterrents to the escalation or reescalation of conflicts.